lj020326/Ansible-inventory-file-examples/tests/ansible-multiple-yaml-inventories/example5/README.md

 In the prior [Example 4](../example4/README.md), we merged Multiple YAML inventories using 'role-based' INI inventory groups.

-The following section will migrate the INI role-based groups to YAML role-based groups.
+The following section will use YAML role-based groups applied to an existing YAML based inventory.

+The benefit of this approach will be that the inventory and groups will be represented in the same YAML format.

 ## Overview